Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

         </tr>
 </table>
 You can add other signatures as you wish there is no limit, the most important thing is that in order to have speedup and efficiency in the results, you have to run it mandatory with SO0 1 as the first two parameters with the desired size and test_mode, but how you use the acronyms is your business, because I don't know with which flag you are running.
 Obviously, you have to pay attention to this, if you are in an interactive session, if you are using my pbs files, don't worry because they are already preimposted.<br><br>
-2. Size - The algorithm works only with power of two and sizes between 16 and 4096, so it takes as input the exponential of the power from 4 to 12 (16->4, 32->5, 64->6, 128->7, 256->8, 512->9, 1024->10, 2048->11, 4096->12).<br><br>
+3. Size - The algorithm works only with power of two and sizes between 16 and 4096, so it takes as input the exponential of the power from 4 to 12 (16->4, 32->5, 64->6, 128->7, 256->8, 512->9, 1024->10, 2048->11, 4096->12).<br><br>
-3. Test Mode - The project assigned asked only to analyze a standard case, so assign to a matrix random numbers, verify if that is symmetric and make a transposition, but to verify different behaviours I've created 4 test mode, the first for normal usage and the others for testing.<br>
+4. Test Mode - The project assigned asked only to analyze a standard case, so assign to a matrix random numbers, verify if that is symmetric and make a transposition, but to verify different behaviours I've created 4 test mode, the first for normal usage and the others for testing.<br>
 <table>
         <tr>
             <th>Compiler Code</th>
-            <th>Scope<th>
+            <th>Scope</th>
             <th>Description</th>
         </tr>
         <tr>